Naidru/HL2RPBETA/README.md

 It is recommended to download the [Content Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3049488678) as this schema is based off of it

+## Support

+For support or if you would like to join our roleplaying server, join our [discord server](https://discord.gg/N8kqyjVzzV)

 ## Authors

 - [@naidru](https://www.github.com/naidru)